Posts in Talasbuan

 We must therefore send in a certificate from the hospital where a midwife or doctor certifies and testifies that the child has been pushed out of my uterus, a person without a doctor's title cannot do this, because that is for some reason, not enough.
 We point out what a stupid rule this is and that it does not work in this case, no one in the healthcare has actually been involved and seen that a child has been born, however, we have sent in testimonies from those who were involved, signatures, phone numbers and so on, isn’t that enough?
 Think of all the other occasions that testimony applies, why not now?
 The administrator only says "this is the rules, contact the healthcare for help".

 The healthcare peoples gets a headache, our maternity center nurse says that of course she believes that I have given birth to a child, but at the same time she cannot testify to it because then she is lying, because she was not present when it happened.
 There we have it, how can the doctors certify that a child was born when they were not present?
-Our witnesses were present and saw it happen, but they are apparently not good enough for the authority.
+Our witnesses were present and saw it happen, but they are apparently not good enough for “the authority”.

 Our maternity center nurse continues to think about solutions and finally she books us in with a doctor who knows who we are and who we are familiar with, bring ID and the child, so she can write a few lines that she has met a child.
 The problem with this solution is still that we could borrow any child and bring along to the meeting, how can the doctor know that it is ours?
 The fact that we also do not want to go to the hospital with our newborn child due to scamdemic hysteria, contributes to our reluctance to choose this alternative.
 Everything feels absurd.